ericbrooke/setup_ruby_rails/README.md

 I have my file with extra alias commands if you wish to add them.

 ##A - Install a package management system

+Why do I need it?
+There will be many extra things as a developer you will need to install later whether it be your ruby management system, redis, imagemagick.

 For Mac OS X there are:
 [HomeBrew](http://brew.sh) and MacPorts